 Transactions in foreign currencies are initially recorded by the Company at functional currency spot rates at the date the transaction first qualifies for recognition.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency spot rates of exchange at the reporting date.

 Exchange differences arising on settlement or translation of monetary items are recognised in profit or loss.

-ReNew Wind Energy (Jath) Limited Notes to Financial Statements for the year ended 31 March 2021 (Amounts in INR thousands, unless otherwise stated)
+ReNew Wind Energy (Jath) Limited Notes to Financial Statements for the year ended 31 March 2021 e) Taxes

-e) Taxes

 Current income tax